jestjs/jest/packages/jest-diff/README.md

 The returned **string** consists of:

-- annotation lines which describe the change symbols with labels
+- annotation lines: describe the two change symbols with labels, and a blank line
-- blank line
-- comparison lines: similar to “unified” view on GitHub, and **changed substrings** have **inverted** foreground and background colors
+- comparison lines: similar to “unified” view on GitHub, and **changed substrings** have **inverted** foreground and background colors (which the following example does not show)

 ```diff
 - Expected